- Although still under development, The Northeast Texas Trail is available for use by hikers, mountain bikers, and horse riders.

 The trail is notable for a variety of reasons, whether you’re biking or hiking.
 In order to get fit, some people go on a hiking trip, while others prefer to go on a nature walk because they enjoy the scenery.

 The NETT website has a color-coded map for trail users.
 It shows the distance between towns and places suitable for hiking, biking, and horseback riding.
-Some areas are ideal for hiking, but bikes and horses are not permitted.
+Some areas are ideal for hiking only, so bikes and horses are not permitted.
 The map depicts all the bridges, culverts, obstructions, and hazards such as fences and biting dogs.

 For those who want to travel great distances, accommodation, food, and campgrounds are available along the way.
-You should plan your visit beforehand.
+Nonetheless, you should plan your visit beforehand.

 Northeast Texas Trail Coalition